 This report shares your schools aggregated results.
-Although our study results are preliminary, this report provides information on the implementation of SEL practices at your school.
-When interpreting the results, note that this is only a sample of the teachers in your district.
+Although our study results are preliminary, this report provides information on the well-being of the adults at your school.
+When interpreting the results, note that this is only a sample of the teachers in your school.